uxryan/hello-world/README.md

 # hello-world
 This is my first repository.

-I'm Ryan, a UX designer who likes to dabble in a bit of everything.
+I'm Ryan, a UX designer and now I have some experience GitHubbing.
+Thx